-In delivering our program of work against the key activities outlined in table 1 below, the Seacare Authority will be focussing on the following during 2023-24:
+In delivering our program of work against the key activities outlined in table 1 below, the Seacare Authority will be focussing on the following during 2024-25:

-- Ensuring the sustainability/viability of the Fund. - Ensuring that the relevant Minister is sufficiently informed of the current and anticipated challenges facing the scheme. - Implementing, as required, any outcomes from the Department of Employment and Workplace Relations' review of the Seacare scheme. - Working with employers in the Seacare scheme to ensure that they are complying with their legislative obligations and undertaking better practice injury management and return to work practices. - Engaging with relevant governments and other bodies to optimally manage physical and psychological risks to seafarers from pandemic or other risks.
+- Ensuring the sustainability/viability of the Fund. - Ensuring that the relevant Minister is sufficiently informed of the current and anticipated challenges facing the scheme. - Implementing, as required, any outcomes from the Department of Employment and Workplace Relations' review of the Seacare scheme. - Working with employers in the Seacare scheme to ensure that they are complying with their legislative obligations and undertaking better practice injury management and return to work practices. - Engaging with relevant governments and other bodies to optimally manage physical and psychological risks to seafarers from pandemic or other risks. - Ensuring the Seacare Authority embed and act in accordance with the Government's principles of regulator best practice, as well as strive for continuous improvement against these principles, as outlined in the Seacare Statement of Intent.